What's a zine?

 Analogue urban & rural photography

-LENSCAPE #1 is a 36 x page A5 size zine, including cover, containing a mix of black & white and colour analogue photographs of carnival, seaside, streets and other scenes around Eastbourne and Brighton, East Sussex, UK.
-The photographs were taken using 35mm film photography.
-Printed on glossy paper and card throughout.
+mishmash #1 is a 36 x page A5 size zine, including cover, containing a mix of black & white analogue photography, and poetry.
+Printed on recycled card and paper.
 Staple bound.